 - International students may have taxes deducted before funds are released.

-- Residents of certain counties may be able to claim a tax treaty benefit for reduced federal taxation.
+- Residents of certain countries may be able to claim a tax treaty benefit for reduced federal taxation.

 - For assistance with tax withholding, tax treaty and tax form issues, submit a Support Request.